Uber drivers sue app over ‘constant barrage’ pushing California anti-employment initiative

 The Uber drivers filed suit in San Francisco Superior Court a little less than two weeks before the election, alleging Uber has violated workers’ rights with the “constant barrage” of pro-Prop 22 messages Uber drivers face on the job.
+The plaintiffs include drivers who are active in labor organizing and the campaign against Prop 22.

 Uber and gig companies spend nearly $200 million to knock down an employment law they don’t like — and it might work

 The suit alleges Uber has engaged in illegal political coercion by issuing repeated warnings to drivers in the app about the consequences if Prop 22 fails.
-One screenshot posted to social media shows drivers are prompted with a message reading “Prop 22 is progress,” touting the health care and earnings changes it would usher in.
+One screenshot posted to social media shows drivers are prompted with a message reading “Prop 22 is progress,” touting the health-care and earnings changes it would usher in.
 Drivers have to click through the prompt, answering either “Yes On Prop 22” or “OK” to proceed.

+Uber spokesman Matthew Wing said Uber does not use that specific language anymore, and drivers were shown the message when they were going offline.
+He said drivers today are occasionally shown a screen reading “Drivers deserve better” and citing survey data about support for the measure among their ranks, followed by the message “Vote yes on Prop 22.”

+Uber also questioned the motives of the suit Thursday, disputing arguments on issues such as driver surveys.

 According to the lawsuit, Uber informed workers that 72 percent of drivers and delivery people said they plan to vote yes on Prop 22.
 The figure, the lawsuit alleges, “is false and misleading because it suggest[s] that 72% is an accurate, unbiased figure, when it fact it is the consequence of the many pressures to conform to Uber’s preferred position.”
 The lawsuit also alleges Uber could monitor the survey answers and use them to favor drivers who supported Prop 22.

 Uber peppered drivers with misleading facts about Prop 22, the lawsuit also alleges.
 For instance, it told drivers that if Prop 22 passes, drivers will earn 120 percent of minimum wage.
 But that figure hinges on “engaged time,” meaning time giving rides or en route, rather than time logged into a specific app when waiting for a fare.
-The current law would actually mean higher wages for drivers, the lawsuit argues, because it requires Uber to pay drivers even when they’re waiting for a ride.
+The current law would mean higher wages for drivers, the lawsuit argues, because it requires Uber to pay drivers even when they’re waiting for a ride.

 “Uber’s threats and constant barrage of Prop 22 propaganda on an app the drivers must use to do their work have one purpose: to coerce the drivers to support Uber’s political battle to strip them of workplace protections,” David Lowe, a partner with the firm representing the workers, Rudy, Exelrod, Zieff & Lowe LLP, said in a statement.